-Here, we would like to encourage you to embrace five pieces of advice that can hopefully help you handle stuttering in a different way to be your true self, achieve your dreams, and be comfortable and happy.
+Here, we would like to encourage you to embrace five pieces of advice that can hopefully help you handle stuttering in a different way to be your true self, achieve your dreams, and be comfortable with who you are.

 - Stuttering does not define who you are.
-How you face frustration and disappointment says a lot more about you than the way you speak.
+You have different skills and a lot to offer the world.
+How you face frustration and disappointment can say more about you than the way you speak.

 - Respect your story and accept who you are.
-It may sound clichéd but it makes a huge difference when dealing with disfluency.
+It may sound cliché but it makes a huge difference when dealing with disfluency.

 - When and if needed, tell people about your speaking difficulties without shame, especially in public speaking or stressful situations such as job interviews or class presentations.
 It will likely take a big weight from your shoulders.